boraoden/boraoden.github.io/favourites.md

-well, i needed to make my homepage even more minimal so curated all my little "favourite" lists and compilations here. feel free to check it out!
+well, i needed to make my homepage even more minimal so curated all my little "favourite" lists and compilations here. feel free to check them out!

 ---